Dazaifu Tenmangu Plum Blossoms 2026 – Live Bloom Updates, Peak Forecast & Best Time Guide

 Tracking the season day by day helps predict the peak more accurately.

-This timeline will be updated as the season progresses.
+This timeline reflects on-site observations and official announcements and will continue to be updated as the season progresses.

 Why Dazaifu Tenmangu Is Famous for Plum Blossoms (6,000 Trees & 200 Varieties)